-170. The trait of glufosinate tolerance could affect a GM plant's tolerance to weed management practices in areas where glufosinate herbicides are used.
-The main herbicide used for roadside weed management in Australia is glyphosate (Storrie, 2018).

-171. In nature reserves where glufosinate is not used for weed control, the GM juncea canola is not expected to have any survival advantage over non-GM juncea canola.
+- 171. The trait of glufosinate tolerance could affect a GM plant's tolerance to weed management practices in areas where glufosinate herbicides are used.
+The main herbicide used for roadside weed management in Australia is glyphosate (Storrie, 2018). - 172.
+In nature reserves where glufosinate is not used for weed control, the GM juncea canola is not expected to have any survival advantage over non-GM juncea canola.
 In a study observing survival of glyphosate tolerant GM canola seeds dispersed into two natural areas, the population became extinct in either 0 or 3 years.
 The authors concluded that the GM trait did not confer a fitness advantage that would result in greater establishment and persistence (Busi and Powles, 2016).
 There is no evidence that the introduced traits in RF3 juncea canola provides a fitness advantage compared to non-GM parental juncea canola.
-Thus, considering that juncea canola is not a persistent weed in natural undisturbed habitats in Australia (Chapter 1, Section 4.2.3), it is also highly unlikely that the GM juncea canola with glufosinate tolerance and male fertility restoration would persist in such areas.
+Although there is no current experience with the RF3 juncea canola as a large scale commercial crop, the parental GM canola, as well as earlier generation GM canola containing the bar and barstar genes have been grown as commercial crops in Australia, the USA and Canada for many years without any reported adverse effects on human health and safety or the environment.
+Considering that juncea canola is not a persistent weed in natural undisturbed habitats in Australia (Chapter 1, Section 4.2.3), it is also highly unlikely that the GM juncea canola with glufosinate tolerance and male fertility restoration would persist in such areas.

-172. If the GM juncea canola expressing the introduced genes were able to establish and persist in nature reserves, this could reduce the establishment of desirable native vegetation.
+- 173. If the GM juncea canola expressing the introduced genes were able to establish and persist in nature reserves, this could reduce the establishment of desirable native vegetation.
 It could give rise to lower abundance of desirable species, reduced species richness, or undesirable changes to species composition.
-Feral juncea canola could also potentially reduce services from the land use by decreasing the amenity of nature reserves for nature-based tourism.

-173. Juncea canola can grow to a height of over 2 m along roadsides (OGTR, 2017) and is highly visible when in flower.
+Feral juncea canola could also potentially reduce services from the land use by decreasing the amenity of nature reserves for nature-based tourism. - 174.
+Juncea canola can grow to a height of over 2 m along roadsides (OGTR, 2017) and is highly visible when in flower.
 Feral juncea canola on roadsides or along railway lines could reduce services from the land use by obstructing lines of sight around corners or to signs if present in large numbers.
 While the Western Australian Department of Biodiversity, Conservation and Attractions listed feral canola as one of 60 weeds that threaten rail and roadside vegetation by lowering the biodiversity and aesthetic value of the verge, and recommends that management of these weeds be a priority along roads of high conservation value (Roadside Conservation Committee, 2017), it did not list feral B. juncea as a concern.
-Also, B. juncea is not listed as an established weed causing adverse agricultural, social or environmental impacts by weed managers around Australia in the latest national weeds data collection survey conducted by Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) (Ng et al., 2021), indicating that feral B. juncea was not a weed of national concern.

-174. None of these potential harms are increased in the GM juncea canola proposed for release compared to non-GM juncea canola and the GM parental canola lines.
+Also, B. juncea is not listed as an established weed causing adverse agricultural, social or environmental impacts by weed managers around Australia in the latest national weeds data collection survey conducted by Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) (Ng et al., 2021), indicating that feral B. juncea was not a weed of national concern. - 175.
+None of these potential harms are increased in the GM juncea canola proposed for release compared to non-GM juncea canola and the GM parental canola line.